x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 When you're ready to restore the DAG member to full production status, including resuming the transport queues and client connectivity, perform the following tasks:

-1. To configure the server as out of maintenance mode and ready to accept client connections, run
+1. To configure the server as out of maintenance mode and ready to accept client connections, run:

   ```
   Set-ServerComponentState <ServerName> -Component ServerWideOffline -State Active -Requester Maintenance
   ```

-2. To allow the server to accept Unified Messaging calls, run
+2. To allow the server to accept Unified Messaging calls (in Exchange 2016 only), run:

   ```
   Set-ServerComponentState <ServerName> -Component UMCallRouter -State Active -Requester Maintenance
   ```
-  > [NOTE:] Unified Messaging is not available in Exchange 2019.

-3. To execute the StopDagMaintenance.ps1 script, run
+3. To execute the StopDagMaintenance.ps1 script, run:

   ```
   .\StopDagMaintenance.ps1 -serverName <ServerName> -MoveComment Maintenance
   ```

-4. To enable the transport queues to resume accepting and processing messages, run
+4. To enable the transport queues to resume accepting and processing messages, run:

   ```
   Set-ServerComponentState <ServerName> -Component HubTransport -State Active -Requester Maintenance
   ```

-5. To resume transport activity, run
+5. To resume transport activity, run:

   ```
   Restart-Service MSExchangeTransport